latk/ggga.py/README.rst

 Examples
 --------

-The ``ggga.examples`` is a command line tool to explore various benchmark functions.
+The ``ggga`` module is also a command line tool to explore various benchmark functions.
 By default, GGGA is compared to random samples.

 ::

-   $ python3 -m ggga.examples --help
+   $ python3 -m ggga --help

 Run the example from the Synopsis:

 ::

-   $ python3 -m ggga.examples goldstein-price --logy --samples=50 --noise 10
+   $ python3 -m ggga goldstein-price --logy --samples=50 --noise 10

 Minimizer
 ---------